 ABC’s mini on Southern California’s first significant rock ‘n’ roll export features promos that emphasize the torturous family life of the Wilson brothers, as if this were a never-told story.
-The overbearing ads signify that there’s more to the saga than “Fun, Fun, Fun.”
-But once the story veers from dad Murry Wilson’s demented domination over his boys, "The Beach Boys” becomes cartoonish and bloated -- not unlike the band at its own low points.
+The overbearing ads signify to the cognoscenti that this is no whitewash and, to those peripherally interested, that there’s more to the saga than “Fun, Fun, Fun.”
+But once the story veers from dad Murry Wilson’s demented domination over his boys, particularly Brian, “The Beach Boys” becomes cartoonish and bloated — not unlike the band at its own low points.

 Under the direction of Jeff Bleckner, Kevin Dunn is spectacular as the menacing Murry; his perf is the lifeblood of the first night.
 His contentious conduct and drive for perfection shapes these boys; it’s a great study in cause-and-effect behavior.

 Murry makes for an easy catalyst for a good vs. evil story, which is far easier to set up than the second night’s journey into personal darkness and demons.

 In fact, night two relies more on fiction and historical jockeying, as scripter Kirk Ellis and the producers cherrypick sagas in their depiction of the band in its late-’60s incarnation; it’s a strategy that doesn’t hold together as well as night one.

 The mini opens in 1960, taking the Boys from their formative sessions, then to Hollywood studios and the creation of surf music and the Beach Boys.